Who We Are

-Aminata Maternal Foundation (AMF) is an Australian not-for-profit organisation that was established to end infant and maternal mortality in Sierra Leone.
+Aminata Maternal Foundation (AMF) is a small Australian not-for-profit organisation that was established to END infant and maternal mortality in Sierra Leone.

 The organisation focuses on safe delivery and provides the best quality maternal health services, along with the creation of sustainable communities by educating women and giving them the right tools to empower themselves.

 There is a crisis in maternal health in Sierra Leone.
 We work to consistently improve the well-being of mothers and babies by providing dignified services and creating infrastructures and resources to eradicate this crisis.

 Sierra Leone is one of the most dangerous places on earth to give birth.
 There is a critical shortage of maternal health professionals with fewer than 800 midwives and 10 obstetricians in a country with the same population of New South Wales (7.8 million).
 In comparison, NSW has 8000 midwives and around 650 specialists in Obstetrics and Gynecology.

 In partnership with Aberdeen Women’s Centre in Freetown Sierra Leone, Aminata Maternal Foundation is working closely with pregnant women and young pregnant girls to ensure safe delivery for both mothers and their babies by improving their health and well-being.
 There are very few facilities in rural areas in Sierra Leone where women can safely give birth and receive thorough pre and postnatal care.

 This centre is the second busiest in Sierra Leone.
 They serve the most significant unmet needs of women and girls in Freetown.
 Its mission is to provide high quality, holistic care to vulnerable women and girls, by providing maternity, fistula and child health care services – free of charge.

 The centre also delivers safe births for approximately 3,000 women per year, along with pre/post-natal care and education.